melezhik/git-async-push/cookbook-git-push/README.md

 ## url

-This should be bitbucket URL representing a team to hold a project where cookbooks git repository belongs to
+This should be a bitbucket URL _representing_ a team to hold a project where cookbooks git repository belongs to

 ## local_dir